wendyverdonk93/docs/content/api/orders/post_order.md

 ----------------
 __customer__ | object

 The customer's personal information.
 Format: Minimum two characters for the `first_name` and `last_name`.
+We recommend always requiring the customer to provide their full name, instead of initials or abbreviations.

 ----------------
 __locale__ | string